jiarong/2021-08-viral-identification-benchmark-review/report.md

 As shown above, the VirSorter2 SOP achieved F1 score of 0.94, better than that (0.90) of using a strict score cutoff of 0.93.
-This is very good performance considering the inbalanced data (very low proportion of viral contigs).
+This is very good performance considering the highly inbalanced data (very low proportion of viral contigs).

 ## How much viral contaminants are there in refseq complete plasmid sequences?